 Guess what?
 People still love me.
 People still bring their kids to my daycare.
 People still are my friends.
 My husband is still married to me.
 Lots of people like me.
 But there are times when I make a fool of myself if things get too much.

-All this to say, if a child acts inappropriately, consider that fact that none of us are perfect.
+All this to say, if a child acts inappropriately, consider the fact that none of us are perfect.
 Consider that maybe they have regret after they do it.
 Consider that maybe they need someone to show them how to deal with a situation.

 Teaching empathy is showing kids how someone else may feel.
 We can say when you hit little Johnny, it hurts, do you like it when someone hurts you?
 We can say, look at little Johnny’s face, does he look happy?
 You do not get to hurt other people because no one likes being hurt.